sbird/kspace-neutrinos/README.txt

 to your Makefile to enable kspace neutrinos.
 The first enables radiation density in the background Hubble expansion, the second enables massive neutrinos.

+NOTE When comparing to massless neutrino simulations, you should enable INCLUDE_RADIATION but not KSPACE_NEUTRINOS_2.

+For convenience our patches also add code to output the total matter powerspectrum (in the same units as powerspec_nu_***.txt) on every Gadget-2 snapshot.

 ===Gadget-3===
 We internally maintain patches to Gadget-3 which incorporate the neutrino code.